rakeshspawar/HomePage/README.md

 # HomePage
-This Project based on HomePage of website i hope you like this page and folow us.
+This Project is based on HomePage of website i hope you like this page and folow us.